 Items you may wish to bring.

-Firelighters, BBQ charcoal, groceries, tea towel, loo rolls, beer and wine glasses, Picnic chairs and your personal effects are all you need.
+Firelighters, BBQ charcoal, groceries, tea towel, loo rolls, beer and wine glasses, Picnic chairs, hair drier and your personal effects are all you need.
 (Not forgetting the wine!)

 Anything else you would normally have to bring on a self catering UK camping holiday.